ISASR COMPETITIONS 2019 CALL FOR ENTRIES

-ISASR ESSAY COMPETITIONS 2018
+ABOUT THE ISASR ESSAY COMPETITIONS

-The respective competitions are open to any student registered (part-time or full-time) in an Irish third level institution for the 2017-18 academic year who would like to present for consideration an essay that has as its focus a topic in the field of the academic study of religions.
+The respective competitions are open to any student registered (part-time or full-time) in an Irish third level institution for the academic year to which the competition relates and who would like to present for consideration an essay that has as its focus a topic in the field of the academic study of religions.
 The competition is open to the island of Ireland, i.e. the Republic and Northern Ireland.
 It is important to note that essays should be non-confessional in approach.
 Entries are welcome from students from all fields or disciplines engaged in the academic study of religions such as study of religions/religious studies, history, geography, sociology, anthropology, folklore, and historical or critical approaches to theology or scriptural studies.
 Previous winners of an ISASR Essay Prize cannot enter again.

 Sídh (Old Irish pronunciation akin to the English word ‘sheath’, Modern Irish pronunciation akin to the English pronoun ‘she’) overall can be taken to refer to a ‘location’, the ‘inhabitants’ of that location and the quality of existence pertaining among them there.
 As a location it means such features of the physical landscape (both natural and constructed) as hillocks and tumuli that were, and are, regarded as entrances to the otherworld – along with the ‘lios’ and the ‘ráth’ and the ‘dún’ of later usage.
 The inhabitants of the Sídh were regarded in early Christian tradition as the gods of the earth over whom the new incomer religion had triumphed and who are frequently featured in the early literature as the Túatha Dé Danann.
 Later tradition features them in story and legend as the fairy folk.
 Irish tradition, early and late, perceives the realm of the Sídh as associated with delight and harmony – Tír na n-Óg (eternal youth); Tír Tairngiri (Land of Promise); Mag Mell (Plains of Joy) etc. In sum, Sídh connotes an alternative reality, a realm beyond the senses, a numinous place.
 The term in modern Irish can be used to mean ‘peace’.
 The term thus has a variety of associations, both religious and secular.

 The term Ires(s) in the Old Irish language means ‘religion’, ‘belief, ‘faith’.